Children's Hospital is part of the UPMC family.

 You may feel nervous at the beginning of the procedure, especially if you have never had a liver biopsy before.
 Many patients are surprised to find that the liver biopsy procedure is much easier to get through than they expected.

-Before your liver biopsy, a nurse prepares a biopsy kit while your doctor talks with you and explains the procedure.
+Before your liver biopsy, a nurse prepares a biopsy kit while your doctor talks with you and explains the process.
 Your doctor then asks you to lie flat on your back.

 Your doctor begins feeling your liver with his or her hands (palpating), to find the best spot for inserting the needle.
 He or she marks the spot with a small red marker, then sterilizes the area on and around the biopsy mark with a Betadine solution.
 The doctor places a sterile paper sheet over the area.
 This special type of paper has a circular cutout framing the biopsy location.
 The cutout has an adhesive ring to help it stick to your body.